 The earliest known complete setlist from a full U2 gig is 5 October 1979.

 I Will Follow is the song U2 have performed live the most.
 Pride has sometimes appeared marginally higher than I Will Follow in our list of song names by times played, but at such times, it was never actually the song U2 have performed live the most.
-Due to the absence of some sets as outlined in a previous question, the play count for almost every song that debuted before 1985 is lower than it should be.
+The absence of some older setlists means that the play count for almost every song that debuted before 1985 is lower than it should be.
 Both Pride and I Will Follow are victim to this, but only a few concerts at which Pride may have been (and almost certainly was) played lack setlists, while a considerable amount of setlists are missing for shows at which I Will Follow may have been (and almost certainly was) played.
 Pride's actual play count is probably only six higher than currently given.
-In contrast, I Will Follow's play count understates reality by at least 130 performances, and due to U2's tendency to play it at least twice at many Boy Tour gigs, the actual amount of performances may be in excess of 160 above the currently known amount.
-Consequently, as of the end of the 360° Tour, I Will Follow's probable performance total should be considered 945 or greater, while Pride's should only be considered to be approximately 821.[ Back to Top ]
+In contrast, I Will Follow's play count understates reality by at least 130 performances, and because of U2's tendency to play it at least twice at many Boy Tour gigs, the actual amount of performances may be in excess of 160 above the currently known amount.
+Consequently, as of the end of 2015, I Will Follow's probable performance total should be considered 1,034 or greater, while Pride's should only be considered to be approximately 898.[ Back to Top ]

 A snippet is when a reference to a song is included in the performance of another.
 These may also be known as "teasers".
 In the case of U2, snippets are typically lyrical quotes by Bono and can range from just a couple of words to two or more verses.
 Sometimes they are obvious to any listener; sometimes they are only noticeable if you are paying very close attention - as the cliche goes, "blink and you miss it".
 In particular, Bad is famous amongst U2 fans for the quantity and regularity of snippets that Bono uses; it is extremely uncommon to find a performance of Bad without even one snippet.
 However, during the 360° Tour, Beautiful Day actually overtook Bad in terms of having the most different songs used as snippets.[ Back to Top ]